 “Sorry, sir,” Maggie said.
 “I thought she might listen a little better to you than a brown kid.”

 “That is fair, but you will have to get yourself across on your own when you grow up, it is best to practice now.”
-She acknowledged Mordecai with a wave.
+She acknowledged Mordecai with a sweep of her hand.
 (Everyone else from the house had gotten quite past acknowledging him.
 Hyacinth was frantically fanning a magazine in front of his face.)
 “Now is also a good time to practice your atmospheric effects.”

 “Mom, he’s dying over here,” Maggie said.
 She knew her mother could clear out the smoke with a gesture.